-NBA Has Granted 3 Years Accreditation For Three UG Programs: B.Tech.
-(CSE, EEE, MECH)
+NBA Has Granted 3 Years Accreditation For Four UG Programs: B.Tech.
+(CSE, ECE, EEE, MECH)

 Service Rules, Leave Rules and HR policy is Approved vide Resolution No.16 of Governing Body Meeting Dated 4th March, 2012

 Service Rules, Leave Rules and HR policy shall be called Kallam Haranadhareddy Institute of Technology, Chowdavaram Service leave rules and HR policy (Governing the conditions of Recruitment and service of teaching and non –teaching staff).

 These rules shall apply to all teaching and non-teaching employees of Kallam Haranadhareddy Institute of Technology, Chowdavaram unless otherwise mentioned in the appointment order.

 These rules have come into effect from 5th March, 2012 and shall supersede all the earlier rules.

 The Kallam Haranadhareddy Institute of Technology (KHIT) was established by the Kallam Academy of Educational Society (KAES) in the year 2010.
 KHIT is recognized as one of the dedicated providers of higher education in Engineering and Technology, in Andhra Pradesh.
 KHIT is approved by AICTE, New Delhi and affiliated to JNTUK, Kakinada.

 To be a quality - oriented technical institution known for global academic excellence and professional human values.

 KHIT is engaged in imparting quality education to the young aspirants in engineering and technology.
 It perpetually shows its strong thirst for obtaining high levels of teaching.
 The Institutional Quality Policy objectives are as follows: